 A big thank you to Larry Turnbull!
 The new ACB Braille Forum RSS podcast feed is now available on ACB Radio.
-You can link to them from our ACB Braille Forum page or directly by going to http://acbradio.org/acb-braille-forum-podcast.xml ACB Reports will be coming soon under its own RSS feed.
+You can link to them from our ACB Braille Forum page or directly by going to http://acbradio.org/acb-braille-forum-podcast.xml ACB Reports is available at http://acbradio.org/acb-reports.xml.

 Please support ACB and help us honor the memory of our long-time friend and supporter, Brenda Dillon at the 2014 ACB Brenda Dillon Memorial Walk.
 The event will be held July 13, 2014 from 7:00-9:00 a.m. at the Miracle Mile Shops in Las Vegas, Nevada.
 Read more.

 ARLINGTON, Va., Feb.
 12, 2014 – Today, Reps.
 Matt Cartwright (D-Pa.) and Steve Stockman (R-Tex.) introduced H.R.
 4040, the Alice Cogswell and Anne Sullivan Macy Act.
 H.R.
 4040 will improve the delivery of appropriate special education and related services to all students who are blind or visually impaired as well as students who are deaf or hard of hearing.
 Read more

 Arlington, VA, December 30, 2013 - Albert Rizzi, a guide dog user, was ejected from a U.S. Airways flight on November 13, 2013 because he was not able to put his guide dog far enough under the seat of the person sitting next to him, which did not please the flight attendant.
 Please read more here..

 * * *